maddie1231/CSE-284-Final-Project/README.md

 - **LDSC (LD Score Regression):** Uses GWAS summary statistics to estimate heritability by regressing chi-squared statistics on precomputed LD scores.
 It does not require individual-level data.

-We simulate multiple phenotypes with varying heritability (h2) and disease prevalence using GCTA and 1000 Genomes EUR genotype data, then compare the two methods on:
+We simulate multiple phenotypes with varying heritability (h2) using GCTA and 1000 Genomes EUR genotype data, then compare the two methods on:
 1. Heritability estimate accuracy (correlation with true simulated h2)
 2. Average runtime per trait

----

-**Genotype data source:** 1000 Genomes Project, EUR.
-Downloaded from the [1000 Genomes FTP](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/) and convert to PLINK format, keeping only EUR samples.

-**LD scores and weights:** Download from the [LDSC GitHub releases](https://github.com/bulik/ldsc) or the LDSC wiki (files `eur_w_ld_chr.tar.bz2` and `weights_hm3_no_hla.tgz`) https://zenodo.org/records/10515792 .

 ---